Placidus (martyr): The translation of the saint's mortal remains

 In 1686, the martyr's remains were taken from the Catacombs of Calepodius – a Roman presbyter killed five years before Placidus and condemned to death by the Emperor Alexander Severus – under authorization from Pope Innocent XI, and transferred to Montecarotto.
 This transfer occurred on the wave of the process of recovering the cult of saints, typical of the Counter-Reformation policy, which led to the almost complete spoliation of the Roman catacombs.
 It can be inferred that the noble family of Cybo-Malaspina had a particular interest in the parish of Montecarotto, especially since the Bishop of Jesi, Lorenzo Cybo, had died there in 1680.
 It fell to his brother, the extremely powerful Cardinal Alderano Cybo, then Secretary of State to Innocent XI and previously Bishop of Jesi from 1656 to 1671, after having been domestic prelate to Urban VIII, to handle the request to grant Montecarotto the remains of a Roman martyr.
 Also in 1686, Lorenzo Cybo's successor, Pier Matteo Petrucci, was elevated to the dignity of Cardinal; this too may have facilitated the authorization for this retrieval from the Pope.
 The choice fell on Placidus, whose relics arrived at their destination on October 5, the day of the veneration of the Messinian monk, leading to an easy confusion ever since.

-On July 6, 1693, during the Pastoral Visit to the parish, Monsignor Orazio Perozzi, Apostolic Commissioner of the Holy Office sent from Rome to eradicate all traces of Quietism (after having suspended Cardinal Petrucci from episcopal activity, following his forced abjuration), carried out a canonical recognition of the remains of Saint Placidus.
+On July 6, 1693, during the Pastoral Visit to the parish, Monsignor Orazio Perozzi, Apostolic Commissioner of the Holy Office sent from Rome to eradicate traces of Quietism (after having suspended Cardinal Petrucci from episcopal activity, following his forced abjuration), carried out a canonical recognition of the remains of Saint Placidus.
 Perozzi carefully examined both the casket containing the bones, verifying the authenticity and integrity of the seals affixed at the time of the extraction and authentication of the relics in Rome by the Prefect of the Apostolic Sacristy, and the relics themselves.
 At the conclusion of the recognition, Perozzi granted authorization to expose those relics for the veneration of the faithful.